top of page

 Pnatry_Trio.png

 We take orders based on the family’s health, ability to store and cook food, and what they will use.
 Along with the groceries, families can request toothpaste, toothbrushes, shampoo, deodorant, soap, tampons, pads, baby wipes, adult diapers, laundry and dish detergent, disinfectant, cleaning liquid, linens, towels, and kitchen items and small cooking appliances.
 These personal hygiene and household cleaning items cannot be purchased with Food Stamps.
+We contract “Instacart” type drivers to make deliveries to families in all 742 square miles Manatee County.

 OUR CLIENTS